 Colonization of the North American coast might have evolved differently if the English expedition sent to Roanoke Island by Sir Walter Raleigh in the 1580s had established a lasting foothold on the Outer Banks.
 When that colony was "lost," English attention turned to better harbors farther north, postponing colonization between Chesapeake Bay and Spanish Florida.
-Since nothing came of Charles I's grant of "Carolana" to Sir Robert Heath in 1629, Charles II bestowed the same region on some of his loyal supporters soon after the English Restoration of 1660.
+Since nothing came of King Charles I's grant of "Carolana" to Sir Robert Heath in 1629, King Charles II bestowed the same region on eight (8) of his loyal supporters soon after the English Restoration of 1660.

 Along Carolina's northern border, Virginia settlers had begun to drift south in the 1650s and 1660s.
 The first arrivals settled along Albemarle Sound, and others continued south to the Pamlico and Neuse rivers.
-Known initially as Albemarle, the portion of Carolina north of Cape Fear had a separate governor designated by the proprietors and by 1712 was known as North Carolina.
-A year earlier the powerful Tuscaroras had waged war on the European newcomers but were defeated in 1713.
+Known initially as Albemarle, the portion of Carolina north of Cape Fear had a separate governor designated by the Lords Proprietors and by 1712 was known as North Carolina.
+A year earlier the powerful Tuscaroras had began a war on the European newcomers but were defeated in 1713.
 Many of the tribe's survivors then moved north to rejoin the Iroquois League.
 Two years later, the Yamasees and their Creek allies attacked South Carolina; only the refusal of the Cherokees to join in the conflict saved the colony from total destruction.

 All along the coast, expansion met Indian resistance.
 More than a century of contact with Spanish explorers and missionaries had spread European diseases among Native Americans.
 The devastation had already been enormous, obliterating small coastal tribes and continuing to reach farther inland.
-In the 1690s, smallpox decimated the Cherokees in southern Appalachia, cutting in half a nation of more than thirty thousand persons.
+In the 1690s, Smallpox devastated the Cherokees in southern Appalachia, cutting in half a nation of more than thirty thousand persons.
 After 1670, English slaving raids compounded Indian loss to disease.
 As their numbers declined, Piedmont inhabitants elected to fight, beginning with the Iroquoian tribe known as the Tuscaroras.

-Despite this negligence and apparent abandonment, the section known as the Albemarle was not without its attractions.
+Despite this negligence and apparent abandonment, the section known as Albemarle was not without its attractions.
 It was, in the opinion of a London "Well-Willer" in 1649, no less than a veritable Eden, a cornucopia of "the naturall Commodities of the Country, which fall into your hands without labour or toyle, for in the obtaining of them you have a delightful recreation."
 "The Soyle," he went on to say, "you may trust it with anything," and it would yield no less than two crops a year.

-Six years later Francis Yeardley was praising the pleasant climate of a place "unacquainted with our Virginia's nipping frosts," and thereby promising favorable harvests for those who ventured to engage in the production of silk, olives and wines for the London market.
+Six years later Francis Yeardley was praising the pleasant climate of a place "unacquainted with our Virginia's nipping frosts," and thereby promising favorable harvests for those who ventured to engage in the production of silk, olives, and wines for the London market.
 Even as late as 1665, after many of the more exuberant claims of the past had been disproved, the Reverend Alexander Moray wrote from Virginia describing the Albemarle as "being the hopefullest place in the world."

 The Carolina Charter of 1663 endowed the Lords Proprietors with vast and extensive powers, in which lay the seeds of rebellion; yet these perquisites were not unique for grants of this era.
 The English reaction against republicanism and their willingness to rest awhile on the plateau of monarchism was not to make its way across the Atlantic, and within the next fifteen years a rash of little rebellions were to light up the southern colonies along the American seaboard.

 The Lords Proprietors, granted the virtually autonomous and feudal powers held by the Bishop of the County Palatine of Durham, were in themselves an assembly of small-time monarchs.
-Within their hands lay the lives, fortunes, and destinies of those who settled in Carolina.
+Within their hands lay the lives, fortunes, and destinies of those who ultimately settled in Carolina.
 For instance, it was within their province to divide their grant into such geographical and political subdivisions as they pleased, to design a government and judicial system, collect taxes and other levies, grant lands, pardon offenders against the legal code, and they even had the authority to create a nobility - so long as the titles granted did not parallel those already existing in England.
 Extensive military jurisdiction lay mostly in defensive measures, but did include the power to suppress a rebellion within their colony.

 These aristocratic privileges, however, were tempered with the imposition of certain limitations upon the activities of the Lords Proprietors.
 The power of legislation was not ultimate with them, for laws could be enacted only with the "advice, assent and approbation of the freemen" of Carolina.
 In a like manner, it was necessary that these laws be "reasonable, and not repugnant or contrary" to the statutes of England.
 An additional measure of protection for the inhabitants lay in the extension to them of all the rights of Englishmen.
 And, possibly to prevent the religious upheaval that had rocked England for more than a quarter of a century, the Lords Proprietors were authorized to grant religious freedom to all those whose theology conformed, or nearly so, to that of the Church of England, and which did not "in any wise disturb the Peace and safety thereof or scandalize or reproach the said Liturgy, formes and Ceremoneyes" of the Anglican establishment.

 Within months there were challenges to the claims of the Lords Proprietors of Carolina.
 Claimants to land under the old Heath grant began to make nuisances of themselves.
-To counter these allegations, the eight Lords Proprietors submitted a "humble request" to Charles II, soliciting an extension of the boundaries of their domain.
+To counter these allegations, the eight Lords Proprietors submitted a "humble request" to King Charles II, soliciting an extension of the boundaries of their domain.
 The result was the Charter of 1665, little more than a supplement to the 1663 Charter, but expanding the limits of Carolina two degrees southward and one-half a degree to the northward.

 The Lords Proprietors dreamed grand dreams for their colony of Carolina.
 But the picture in their minds was that of a small kingdom arising on the shores of the New World, whose inhabitants gave their allegiance to the King of England, but whose fate would be determined by the holders of the Charter.
-Their first efforts at government seemed to be in the nature of probing attempts, feeling their way towards what they hoped would be a flourishing community under their benevolent rule; a community where happy and contented people produced those rare commodities that would demand good prices in the London market, while the Proprietors relaxed under Fortune's magnanimous smile.
+Their first efforts at government seemed to be in the nature of probing attempts, feeling their way towards what they hoped would be a flourishing community under their benevolent rule; a community where happy and contented people produced those rare commodities that would demand good prices in the London market, while the Lords Proprietors relaxed under Fortune's magnanimous smile.

 To demonstrate to the King that they "slept not with their grant," plans were announced for the establishment of three "Counties."
 Albemarle County was to include that area "which lyeth on the nort[h] east or starboard side entering the river Chowan."
 Clarendon County was to extend southward into the Cape Fear River valley, while Craven County was to include the territory south of Cape Romain.